At some point in your life, you’re going to experience some sort of stomach upset.

 Also, here are some good smoothie combinations you can try out!

 Avocado, Spinach, and Banana Smoothie

 Why does this particular smoothie work well?

-Well, apples contain a good level of the good fiber that aids the regulation of bowel movement and kale is very high in a whole bunch of good things, such as omega-3-fatty acids that aid in reducing the harmful effects of an inflamed digestive tract.
+Well, apples contain a good level of the good fiber that aids the regulation of bowel movement.
+And avocado is very high in quite a few nutrients, and has also been shown to keep certain people fuller for longer.

 Foods that are bad for digestion include foods that cause bloating, hard to digest foods and foods that, if overeaten, can cause digestive problems.

 So let’s discover the worst foods for digestion that should be avoided when you’ve got an upset stomach!

 Fruits such as oranges, grapefruits, and lemons do provide the body with a decent hit of vitamin C, and metabolites which can help digestion in certain cases.
 BUT, eating too much of these fruits can potentially worsen acid reflux or GERD (gastroesophageal reflux disease), according to John Hopkins Medicine.